batcholi/Archean_wiki/src/xenoncode/dashboard.md

 ; draw_poly(color, x1, y1, x2, y2, x3, y3, x4, y4)
 $screen.draw_poly(yellow, 0, 0, 50, 50, 100, 0) ; draw a yellow polygon with 3 points.
 There is no limit to the number of points, allowing for the creation of complex shapes.

-; Legacy draw function with width/height parameters (still supported) ; draw(x, y, color, width, height)
-$screen.draw(0, 0, red, 50, 70) ; draw a red rectangle at coordinates 0,0 with a width of 50 and a height of 70

 ; Draw functions may also be turned into Buttons.
 Works with rect, triangle and circle. if $screen.button_rect(0, 0, 40, 10, gray) ; draw a gray rectangle button in the top left corner of the screen.
 Evaluates to true if clicked.
     if user == owner
         print("The owner of this computer clicked the button") else
-		print("The button was clicked by " & user) ; prints a message to the console (when the button was clicked, in this case) ; Here we also happen to use the built-ins 'user' and 'owner' which are player usernames
+        print("The button was clicked by " & user) ; prints a message to the console (when the button was clicked, in this case)
+; Here we also happen to use the built-ins 'user' and 'owner' which are player usernames

+; Legacy draw|button function with width/height parameters (still supported)
+; draw(x, y, color, width, height)
+$screen.draw(0, 0, red, 50, 70) ; draw a red rectangle at coordinates 0,0 with a width of 50 and a height of 70
+if $screen.button(10, 10, red, 30, 30) ; draw a red button at coordinates 10,10 with a width of 30 and a height of 30.
+Evaluates to true if clicked.
+    print("The button was clicked")

 var $somePixelColor = $screen.pixel(10, 10) ; get the current color of the pixel at coordinates 10,10
 ```